smowton/llpe/build.md

 Build steps:

 1. Install dependencies.
-Right now we need wxWdigets to provide our GUI.
-Install at least version 2.9, which is routinely included with Linux distros.
+Right now we need wxWdigets to provide our GUI and OpenSSL (specifically libcrypto) to compute SHA-1 checksums.
+Install at least wxWidgets version 2.9, which is routinely included with Linux distros.

 2. Checkout from Github: